Mutuba/CodingChallengeRubyBackend/README.md

 `rbenv install 2.7.2`

-* Bundler Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed I recommend bundler version 2.0.2.
+* Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.
+I recommend bundler version 2.0.2.
 To install:

 * You need Rails.
 The rails version being used is rails version 6